secondubly/2024-interview-prep/README.md

 # Leetcode Problems and Blind 75
 - Will be put into their own folders and linked here for ease of access

+# Resources for Studying
+- This is an ongoing list, used to keep track of what I'm studying with and important notes otherwise